Adhesion molecules

 This section has been translated automatically.

-Proteins that occur on the cell membrane of almost all body cells and that establish a targeted contact between cells according to the receptor ligand principle, thus enabling communication (see below cell contacts or gap junctions).
-The cell-cell contact induces a variety of subsequent reactions, such as the formation of regulatory T cells (Treg), the intracellular activation of cytokines with consecutive events, remodelling and control of the cytoskeleton, cluster formation of surface proteins in the cell-cell contact area.
-Adhesion molecules (CAM) are preferably stored in vesicles within the cell and are only released into the environment of the cell through exocytosis by an external signal.
-This increases the concentration of adhesion molecules on the cell surface in a very short time.
-This leads to a temporary increase of the cell-cell contact, which also decreases again.
+Proteins found on the cell membrane of almost all body cells that establish targeted contact between cells according to the receptor-ligand principle and thus enable communication (see cell contacts or gap junctions below).
+The cell-cell contact induces a variety of subsequent reactions, such as the formation of regulatory T cells (Treg), the intracellular activation of cytokines with consecutive events, remodeling and control of the cytoskeleton or cluster formation of surface proteins in the cell-cell contact area.
+Adhesion molecules (CAM) are preferentially located in vesicles within the cell and are only released into the cell's environment by exocytosis following an external signal.
+This rapidly increases the concentration of adhesion molecules on the cell surface.
+This leads to a temporary strengthening of the cell-cell contact.
 The process of cell adhesion plays a role in the immune system, but also in tumor diseases.

 Classification